Special cafes and approved retail outlets proposed for legal cannabis market

 "We want to displace the black market.
 We will not stand to see it simply replaced with corporate control, like alcohol or tobacco."

-Little said that Labour, New Zealand First and the Greens were all committed to honouring the outcome of the referendum.
+Little said that Labour, NZ First and the Greens were all committed to honouring the outcome of the referendum.

 "We hope and expect the National Party will also commit to respecting the voters' decision."